Updated April 2021

 “Do yourself a favour and download this plugin.
 Even though I have not used it – I wish I had downloaded it on my other store when 60% of my product images were deleted after importing a CSV file and costing me weeks of work locating and uploading the images again.
 Don’t take the risk.”

-Rewind takes care of your backups and restores for a low monthly fee – we truly live and breathe backups so you don’t have to!
+Rewind takes care of your backups and restores for a low monthly fee, letting your team focus on what it does best.
+Backups are our passion and our bread-and-butter: we live and breathe backups so you don’t have to!